leon hoffman, m.d.

 tracy a. prout, ph.d.

 Tracy A. Prout, Ph.D. is assistant professor of psychology at the Ferkauf Graduate School of Psychology at Yeshiva University.
 She teaches psychodynamic psychotherapy in the School-Clinical Child Combined Doctoral Program, supervises advanced graduate students in the psychodynamic psychotherapy practicum, and leads the psychodynamic psychotherapy lab at Ferkauf.
 She earned a certificate in psychodynamic psychotherapy from the Institute for Psychoanalytic Education at NYU Medical Center.
-She serves as the psychology liaison for the Fellowship Committee of the American Psychoanalytic Association.
+She serves as co-chair of the Fellowship Committee of the American Psychoanalytic Association and the Research Committee of Division 39.

-Dr. Prout is principal investigator for several studies related to RFP-C and supervises all graduate students who work on these projects.
+Dr. Prout is principal investigator for several studies related to RFP-C and supervises all graduate research assistants who work on these projects.